-An Estimated Timeline for Building a New Home
+An Estimated Timeline for Building a New Home in Southern Oregon:

-Below, we’ll list some of the steps to the homebuilding process so you can grasp a better understanding of what’s to come.
+There are some things you’ll need to accomplish before construction begins, so it’s important to note that some time could be added on.
+Below, we’ll list some of the steps to the homebuilding process so you can better understand what’s to come.

-What To Do Before You Can Start Building a New Home
+What To Do Before You Can Start Building a New Home:

-Generally speaking, there are four crucial things you need to do before starting the construction process.
+There are four crucial things you need to do before starting the construction process.

-1. Find Your Lot
+1. Find Your Ideal Lot

 Before even considering building a new home, you have to purchase a lot to put it on.
 You can search local real estate listings, browse the internet, talk to friends and family, or hire a real estate agent to find buildable land.

 Location is everything when it comes to finding your ideal lot.
-You want to consider acreage, climate, neighborhood, and surrounding activities and amenities.
+You must consider acreage, climate, neighborhood, and surrounding activities and amenities.
 If you’re interested in a luxury, gated community in Southern Oregon’s wine country, we have a collection of lots for sale that we think you’ll fall in love with.

 2. Determine Your Budget

 If you’re wondering how long it takes to build a new home that’s totally custom, Matt Bryant gave us the inside scoop.
-He informed us that a true custom-built home of around 3000 square feet would cost approximately $350 per square foot.
+He informed us that a custom-built home of around 3000 square feet would cost approximately $350 per square foot.
 This price will depend on whether the lot is flat or sloped, the type of soil, and the design and amenities that the homeowner chooses for the house.

-3. Hire an Architect and Contractor
+3. Hire an Experienced Architect and Contractor

 Once you have your lot and budget settled, you should start speaking with architects and contractors in the area.
-Many contractors will have their own internal architects, which can streamline the process.
+Many general contractors will have their own internal architects, which can streamline the process.

-4. Create Your Design
+4. Create Your Dream Design

 Stunning homes start with unique designs.
 Talk with your architect about what your goals are for your home, as well as any design specifications you’d like to see included.
 They’ll send over detailed drawings of floor plans for your review and approval.
 You must allow sufficient time and attention for this step, as it’s the foundation for the construction process.